jose-elias-alvarez/null-ls.nvim/README.md

 ### Something isn't working!
 What do I do?

+**NOTE**: If you run into issues when using null-ls, please follow the steps below and **do not** open an issue on the Neovim repository. null-ls is not an actual LSP server, so we need to determine whether issues are specific to this plugin before sending anything upstream.

 1. Make sure your configuration is in line with the latest version of this document.
 2. Enable debug mode (see below) and check the output of your source(s).
 If